Carl Jess: Early life and career

-In 1899, Jess joined the First Victorian Volunteer Cadets, rising to the rank of sergeant.
-In February 1902, he enlisted in the 5th Battalion of the Victorian Infantry, again rising quickly through the enlisted ranks to lance corporal and then in 1903, lance sergeant and then sergeant in 1904.
-On 7 June 1906, he resigned from the militia and the Victorian Education Department in order to take up a position with the Instructional Staff of the permanent forces.
+In 1899, Jess joined the First Victorian Volunteer Cadets and later enlisted in the 5th Battalion of the Victorian Infantry in February 1902.
+He quickly rose through the ranks to become a sergeant by 1904.
+In June 1906, he resigned from the militia and the Victorian Education Department to join the Instructional Staff of the permanent forces.

-Jess was promoted to sergeant major on 1 January 1907.
-On 1 July 1909, he was commissioned as a full lieutenant.
-On 1 January 1911 he was sent to New South Wales as brigade major of the 5th Infantry Brigade with the rank of temporary captain, the rank became permanent on 1 July 1912.
-While there, he studied the Diploma of Military Science at the University of Sydney.
-He returned to Victoria as brigade major of the 15th Infantry Brigade.
-On 13 December 1911 he became staff officer in charge of administering the Universal Training scheme in Victoria.
-Then on 1 July 1914, he became Deputy Assistant Adjutants General of the 4th Military District (South Australia).
+Jess was promoted to sergeant major on 1 January 1907 and commissioned as a full lieutenant on 1 July 1909.
+He served as brigade major of the 5th Infantry Brigade in New South Wales from 1 January 1911, initially as a temporary captain, which became permanent on 1 July 1912.
+He studied the Diploma of Military Science at the University of Sydney during this time.
+Jess later served as brigade major of the 15th Infantry Brigade in Victoria and as staff officer overseeing the Universal Training scheme in Victoria from 13 December 1911.
+On 1 July 1914, he was appointed Deputy Assistant Adjutants General of the 4th Military District in South Australia.

 First World War

-On the outbreak of the First World War, Jess was involved in the mobilisation of the Australian Military Force (AMF) in South Australia, and then of the preparation of the South Australian contingent, the 10th Infantry Battalion and the 2nd Squadron, 3rd Light Horse Regiment.
-He joined the Australian Imperial Force himself in Melbourne on 23 September 1914, having been selected for the post of staff captain with the 4th Infantry Brigade by Colonel John Monash.
+During the First World War, Jess played a key role in mobilizing the Australian Military Force in South Australia.
+He prepared the South Australian contingent, including the 10th Infantry Battalion and the 2nd Squadron, 3rd Light Horse Regiment.
+Jess joined the Australian Imperial Force in Melbourne on 23 September 1914 as a staff captain with the 4th Infantry Brigade under Colonel John Monash.

-Jess landed at Anzac Cove on 25 April 1915 and served throughout the Gallipoli Campaign.
-He became brigade major of the 2nd Brigade on 23 May 1915 with the rank of major, serving with distinction in the front line, most notably alongside Lieutenant Colonel Bennett in the attack on the German Officers' Trench on 7 August 1915.
-He was well known by Australian Diggers for his courage at Gallipoli and his cool head in the face of extraordinary circumstances.
-For his service at Gallipoli, he was Mentioned in Despatches and 1916 was awarded the Order of the White Eagle by the King of Serbia.
+Jess arrived at Anzac Cove on 25 April 1915 and served throughout the Gallipoli Campaign.
+He was promoted to brigade major of the 2nd Brigade on 23 May 1915, where he demonstrated bravery and leadership, notably in the attack on the German Officers' Trench on 7 August 1915.
+Known for his courage and composure under pressure, he was Mentioned in Despatches for his service and received the Order of the White Eagle from the King of Serbia in 1916.

-Informal portrait of Lieutenant Colonel Clarence Wells Didier Daly, CO 6th Battalion, AIF and Lieutenant Colonel Carl Herman Jess, CO 7th Battalion AIF (right), in front of the former's battalion headquarters, France, December 1916.
+Informal portrait of Lieutenant Colonel Clarence Wells Didier Daly, CO 6th Battalion, AIF, and Lieutenant Colonel Carl Herman Jess, CO 7th Battalion AIF (right), in front of the former's battalion headquarters, France, December 1916.

-Jess returned to Egypt on 7 January 1916.
-On 28 February he was given command of the 7th Battalion, and was promoted to lieutenant colonel on 12 March.
-At Pozières in July he again distinguished himself as a front-line leader.
-He was gassed at Pozières and refused to leave his post and for this he was twice Mentioned in Despatches and awarded the Distinguished Service Order (DSO) on 1 January 1917.
+Jess returned to Egypt on 7 January 1916 and was appointed commander of the 7th Battalion on 28 February.
+He was promoted to lieutenant colonel on 12 March.
+In July, he demonstrated exceptional leadership at Pozières despite being gassed.
+His bravery earned him two Mentioned in Despatches and the Distinguished Service Order (DSO) on 1 January 1917.